-More than ever before, both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
+More so than ever before, both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
 Medical students face a unique situation with their long enrollment periods followed by additional years of post-graduation training.
 For this reason, careful consideration should be given when choosing financing options for medical school.

 Research and Then Decide

 Each loan type has its own advantages and disadvantages.
 To fully understand the value of each loan program, you should compare the specific features, including loan terms, interest rates, origination fees, and conditions.
-Do your homework and equip yourself with the knowledge to make an educated decision about the loan product that is right for you.
+Do your homework – read the fine print and equip yourself with the knowledge to make an educated decision about the loan that is right for you.

 Benefits of Federal Education Loans

 - Postponement of payments during residency and fellowship are possible through grace, deferment, or forbearance options.

 - Most federal loans are eligible for consolidation through the Direct Consolidation Loan program.

-- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Stafford Loan, regardless of credit history.
-(Note: A Direct PLUS Loan will require a credit check.
+- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Unsubsidized Loan, regardless of credit history.
+(Note: A Direct PLUS Loan requires a credit check.
 No adverse credit is allowed or an endorser/co-borrower will be needed).

 Before Borrowing a Private Student Loan, Consider the Following

 - Variable rates for private loans may start out low, but they can rise or fall as the rate indexes change.

 - Loan rates are based on the borrower’s credit worthiness.
 A co-borrower may be needed to help secure a better interest rate.
 (Co-borrower’s credit needs and the length of the co-borrower’s obligation should be considered carefully before committing to the loan).
 Interest rate indexes can be compared at www.bankrate.com .

 - Repayment may or may not be required while in school, residency, or fellowship.
 Review the terms of the promissory note.